jojo157/FundCentreGame/README.md

 After testing the performance, I could see that my logo image was larger than needed for the site.
 I resized the logo image to improve the performance.

-To improve the best practise score, I followed the advice and added the rel="noopener" property to all of the anchor links.
-Given the absence of this property poses a security risk, it is advisable to follow the best practive advise.
+To improve the best practices score, I followed the advice and added the `rel="noopener"` property to all of the anchor links.
+Given the absence of this property poses a security risk, it is advisable to follow the best practices advise.

 To improve the search engine optimisation score I added a meta description and changed the link descriptive text from "here" to the name of the link.